sugarlabs/GSoC/Ideas-2025.md

 -------------

-# JS internationalization
+# JS Internationalization with AI Translation Support

 **Prerequisites**<br>
 - Experience with JavaScript

 **Description**<br>

-Our JavaScript activities are using a somewhat antiquated mechanism for internationalization, the webL10n.js library.
-It does not even support plurals or any language-specific formatting. i18next looks like a well-maintained and promising alternative.

-This project involves: (a) researching the state of art of language localization for JavaScript, keeping in mind that we are currently maintaining PO files; (b) making a recommendation as to the framework;
+Music Blocks currently uses an outdated internationalization system, `webL10n.js`, which lacks modern features like plural support and language-specific formatting.
+This project will upgrade the system to `i18next`, a robust and widely supported framework, while introducing AI translation services to assist human translators.
+By integrating AI tools like Google Translate or DeepL, we can generate initial translations automatically
+, making it easier to support more languages and reduce manual effort.

+The project includes: (a) researching modern JavaScript i18n frameworks and AI translation services, considering our use of PO files;
+(b) recommending the best framework and AI approach based on findings;
+(c) planning the migration to `i18next` and designing an AI-assisted translation workflow;
-(c) proposing a path to implementation; and (d) implementing the solution in Music Blocks.
-(Other JS projects can follow along.)
+(d) implementing the solution in Music Blocks, including `i18next` setup and an AI pipeline for generating and refining translations.
+This will create a flexible, modern i18n system enhanced by AI, which can later benefit other JavaScript projects.

 **Project Task Checklist**<br>
 - research